top of page

 Flower Color: White

 Large manzanita.
 Evergreen.
 Light green foliage.
 Can take some garden irrigation.
 Very attractive red bark - prune lower branches to desired height and shape.
 Can grow very tall - 15 ft but slow growing in our garden - 6' after 8 years with no supplemental water.
-Appears to be very adaptable and easy to grow.
-Can take part sun inland but seems to do well in full sun with no additional water.
+Appears to be very adaptable and easy to grow although can be susceptible to fungal diseases.
+Does not like overhead water.
 Hybrid in cultivation since the 1980s.

 bottom of page